Self-Guided Walking Tour in Monterosso al Mare

 3. 3

-Aurora Tower in Monterosso, stop 3 on the self-guided walking tour
+Aurora Tower (Torre Aurora) in Monterosso al Mare, stop 3 on the self-guided walking tour

 The lanes climb to a squat round watchtower planted on the rocky saddle that splits the old town from Fegina.
 The Torre Aurora is medieval, one of the defensive towers that once ringed the village against pirate raids, and it sits on the best low vantage point in town, with the old harbour on one side and the open sea on the other.
 Today it is a bar and aperitivo terrace rather than a museum, run by a private operator.
 If you just want the view, the terrace and the headland around it are the draw and the panorama is free to enjoy from the path.
 If you want to sit, know the bar is on the pricier side and closed on Thursdays, open Mon to Wed and Fri to Sun from 12:30 PM.
 Either way, pause here.
 Then follow the path uphill toward the cross and the convent walls above you.